 It followed the first such effort which started in the west coast of the United States in the previous year.
 The UKDMC included UK astrophysicists and particle physicists from the Rutherford Appleton Laboratory, Imperial College London and Sheffield University.

 Detectors were set up 1,100 m underground in a halite seam at the Boulby Mine in the North East of England.
-The mine operators, Cleveland Potash Ltd., provided access to several disused tunnels and caverns in low background salt rock for the UK underground physics programme.
+The mine operators, then Cleveland Potash Ltd., provided access to several disused tunnels and caverns in low background salt rock for the UK underground physics programme.

 The UKDMC deployed multiple dark matter experiments, developing WIMP search techniques using scintillator crystals, gaseous detectors, and liquid xenon detectors.
 First results were published in 1996 from room temperature NaI(Tl) crystals.
 NAIAD was an array of such crystals that operated in 2001-2003.
 The early experiments were built and operated in a challenging environment, until a new laboratory was built in 2003 to accommodate the expanding ZEPLIN and DRIFT programmes.